 What are guaranteed hours?

 Guaranteed hours are specific hours that you guarantee that your nanny will be paid for, so she can rely on a consistent paycheck.
 For example, if you guarantee that your nanny can work 40 hours a week with your family, but sometimes you don’t need her for all of those hours, you still must pay her for those hours worked, regardless if she works them or not.
-If your family decides to take a vacation for a week and not bring the nanny along, she still gets paid for that week, even though she is not working.

 How does a salary differ from guaranteed hours?